superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/tutorials/routing_integration.rst

 CMF RoutingBundle Integration
 =============================

-SWPMultiTenancyBundle can be integrated with the `CMF RoutingBundle`_.
+The SWPMultiTenancyBundle can be integrated with the `CMF RoutingBundle`_.
 This section describes how to integrate the CMF Routing Bundle when using PHPCR ODM or ORM as persistence backends.